sks/my-road-2-industrial-applications/en/Security/securing_server.md

 ## Securing Server side.

+### Guidelines
+Now that the client side is protected, Its time to protect the server side.
+In this case the server side need not generate a token, but all it has to do is validate the token that has been sent by the client side.

+### How To ?

 * Checkout [this commit](https://github.com/sks/predix-sample/commit/4f5e5e304fb73d7d16cdfd55e8dbca113b7abca5) to get an idea on what was done.
 * Changes in application.yml
 ```